2022 Ürümqi fire

 On 24 November 2022, a fire broke out in a residential high-rise apartment building in a Uyghur-majority neighborhood in Ürümqi, Xinjiang, China.
-Local authorities reported ten Uyghurs were dead and an additional nine were injured, though some raised concerns of underreporting.
-Journalists raised questions of whether China's strict enforcement of the zero-COVID policy prevented residents from leaving the building or interfered with the efforts of firefighters.
+Local authorities reported ten people, all Uyghurs, were dead and an additional nine were injured, though some raised concerns of underreporting.

+Journalists raised questions of whether Beijing's strict enforcement of the zero-COVID policy prevented residents from leaving the building or interfered with the efforts of firefighters.
 Chinese authorities have denied these claims.
-The fire has been called a trigger of protests in several cities across China and in several other countries targeting the Chinese government's zero-COVID policy, but in several instances also called for an end to Chinese Communist Party (CCP)'s one-party rule and for general secretary Xi Jinping to step down.
+The fire has been called a trigger of protests in several cities across China and in several other countries, targeting the Chinese government's zero-COVID policy, but in several instances also called for an end to Chinese Communist Party (CCP)'s one-party rule and for general secretary Xi Jinping to step down.

 Background

 Ürümqi is the capital city of Xinjiang, home to the Uyghur population.
 Since August 2022, COVID-19 has spread to many parts of Xinjiang, and the local government had formulated several epidemic prevention policies in response, such as lockdowns and mandatory testing.
 Before the fire, the Jixiangyuan community (吉祥苑社区) where the accident occurred was designated a "low-risk area", and residents could leave for one to two hours each day while having to stay at home for the remainder of the day.
 It was unclear whether people were allowed to leave their compounds.